 That PWM signal determine the color of the LED

 And the color of the LED is green in case of no fault on all board and red if there is a fault.

+What is the frequency of red and green light?
+Also on which duty cycle?

 4-TFT Screen access

-Once the status LED pass to green the user can access the TFT screen
+Once the status LED pass to green the user can access the TFT screen.
+Accessing to the lcd is always possible or just at the start up the system?

 Check the possibility to block access to the TFT screen with the busy TFT pin (PA6) of MCU.
+It is possible and already done.

 On the TFT screen, the user can :